royyery/SICARIOS/README.md

 Sicarios works with:

-* Mac OS X
+* Windows
 * Linux (64-bit)

-There are binary distributions for Mac OS X and many variants of Linux; you can also build it from source on almost any 64-bit Linux variant.
+There are initial project.